 Small contractors who require surety bonds to perform on construction or service contracts, can apply to the U.S. Small Business Administration (SBA) for bonding under the Surety Bond Guaranty program.
 The SBA can guarantee surety bonds on contracts up to $2,000,000.
 The fee charged by the SBA for the guaranty is $6 per $1,000 of the contract amount.

-Once Awarded a State Contract
+Understand What to do Once Awarded a State Contract

 The federal government has several contracting programs that may be of interest to small businesses, especially those that may be in specific locations or be owned by veterans, minorities, or women.